nherriot/ansible_works/myPlatforms/chapter4-creating-first-playbook.md

 The task above has a line 'notify: Restart ssh'.
 This specifies the name of the handler to call.
-The only difference to this script than version 2 is the handler to restart SSH via the handler - and the section which changes the port number that SSH users.
+The only difference to this script than version 2 is the handler to restart SSH via the handler - and the section which changes the port number that SSH uses.
 It also has a section to block 'root' from using SSH, but this is commented out at the time of writing.

 To run the script do: